mwlon/numeri/README.md

 The `.slice` and `.transpose` operators return *views* into the original tensors.
 This is also standard behavior in other major numerical libraries, like numpy and Tensorflow.
-A view shares the same data as the original tensor, but may have different shape and access the at different indices.
+A view shares the same data as the original tensor, but may have different shape and access the data at different indices.

 This makes slicing and transposition `O(1)` time with respect to the data size.
 It also saves memory by not copying the data into each tensor.